birdnet-team/birdnet/README.md

 # predicted 'Poecile atricapillus_Black-capped Chickadee' with a confidence of 0.814056
 ```

-For a more detailled prediction you can take a look at [example/example.py](./example/example.py).
+For a more detailed prediction you can take a look at [example/example.py](./example/example.py).

 ### Predict species for a given location and time